telerik/kendo-react-buttons/README.md

 ## Overview

-This repository contains the source code and documentation of the Kendo UI components for React.
+This repository contains the source code and documentation of the Kendo UI Buttons components for React.

-The package includes the Button and ButtonGroup components.
+Currently, the package includes the following components:

-For more information on upcoming Buttons package features and components, refer to the [Roadmap](...).
+* Button
+* ButtonGroup

 ## Basic Usage